-I have to ask myself what is it that I really want to know about her day?
+I have to ask myself what is it that I really want to know

 As a parent, we just want to know that our kids are happy at school and that they would feel comfortable enough to know that they could tell us if something was bothering them and about all the things that are making them happy too.

 My youngest would sometimes tell me about her tests and sometimes she wouldn’t.
 Sometimes she would purely have forgotten that she had a test simply because it is almost an everyday occurrence.

 Other times she said she didn’t want to tell me because the results were not very good and she didn’t want to disappoint me.
 I began to wonder whether she was holding back about her days at school and her experiences because she thinks I have certain expectations and she didn’t want to disappoint.

 This made me feel quite sad.
 As long as my children did

 their best and worked hard and had lots of fun, are building relationships, learning how to